 Mistakes to Avoid in E-Commerce

-Though it often seems simple to set up an online store and create a virtual business, there are several easy to make mistakes that many entrepreneurs fall prey to.
+Though it often seems simple to set up an online store (No matter whether it’s on Amazon or Shopify) and create a virtual business, there are several easy to make mistakes that many entrepreneurs fall prey to.

 In this article we will look at 1) the importance of e-commerce design, 2) important considerations in e-commerce endeavors, and 3) mistakes to avoid.